DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/CASH-AND-BANK-MANAGEMENT/Modern-bank-reconciliation.md

 ### Default description

 1. Enable feature **Enable default descriptions for advanced bank reconciliation**
-2. Setup [Default descriptions](https://learn.microsoft.com/en-us/dynamics365/finance/cash-bank-management/apply-cash-adv-bank-rec#enable-default-descriptions-for-advanced-bank-reconciliation) for **Bank - reconciliation worksheet**. <br>
+2. Setup [Default descriptions](https://learn.microsoft.com/en-us/dynamics365/finance/cash-bank-management/apply-cash-adv-bank-rec#enable-default-descriptions-for-advanced-bank-reconciliation) for **Bank - reconciliation worksheet** for each applicable **Language**. <br>

 Finance utilities will use the same default description on the intercompany transaction.